WhitehillGroup/new-support/docs/atm/installation.md

 2. Place and position your ATM terminals, ensuring all of them remain located within the _JSM | ATM V3 > Terminals_ folder.

 3. Configure your ATM terminals.
-They work out of the box, but we recommend reviewing the configuration file located at _JSM | ATM V3 > SystemConfig_
+They work out of the box, but we recommend reviewing the configuration file located at _JSM | ATM V3 > SystemConfig_.

 !!!success Installation Complete!
 Not working?
 Make sure you've followed all the steps correctly, or visit our [FAQ Page](faq.md) for help.